-Thirteen putative defendants argue that they should be dismissed from the lawsuit because the plaintiff has improperly joined them with other putative defendants.
+Putative defendants Mickey J. Viles, Donna Lynk, Jerrydon Vidal and Kumar Abhinay Rathore argue that they should be dismissed from the lawsuit because the plaintiff has improperly joined them with other putative defendants.
+See ECF Nos.
+26, 33, 51, 55.
 The putative defendants' argument that they are improperly joined may be meritorious should they be named as defendants in this action.
 At this stage in the litigation, however, when discovery is underway to learn identifying facts necessary to permit service on Doe defendants, joinder, under Federal Rule of Civil Procedure 20(a)(2), of unknown parties identified only by IP addresses is proper.
-As discussed below, this conclusion is further supported by the allegations set forth in the Complaint, which sufficiently establishes a prima facie case of infringement of plaintiff's copyrights by users of the same file-sharing software program that operates through simultaneous and sequential computer connections and data transfers among the users.
+As discussed below, this conclusion is further supported by the allegations set forth in the Complaint, which sufficiently establishes a prima facie case of infringement of plaintiff's copyright by users of the same file-sharing software program that operates through simultaneous and sequential computer connections and data transfers among the users.

-At the outset, the Court notes that the remedy for improper joinder under Federal Rule of Civil Procedure 21 is not dismissal of the action.
+At the outset, the Court notes that the remedy for improper joinder, under Federal Rule of Civil Procedure 21, is not dismissal of the action.
 FED.
 R. CIV.
 P. 21 ("Misjoinder of parties is not a ground for dismissing an action.").
-Improper joinder may be remedied by "drop[ping]" a party and severing claims against that party.
+Improper joinder may be remedied by "drop[ping]" a party and severing the claim against that party.
 FED.
 R. CIV.
-P. 21 ("On motion or on its own, the
+P. 21 ("On motion or on its own, the Court may at any time, on just terms, add or drop a party.").
+This would simply create separate